 Wi-Fi Direct and security

 As we mentioned, Wi-Fi Direct does offer some security advantages when compared with other peer-to-peer connections.
-However, it also has its own share of security risks.
+However, it also has its share of security risks.
 Direct can be particularly risky when it’s used while a device is connected to another network at the same time.
-The Direct connection, especially if using the older WPS protocol, can be attacked with brute force hacking techniques — something that’s made all the easier if the device supports automatic Direct connections that users may not realize are enabled.
+The Direct connection, especially if using the older WPS protocol, can be attacked with brute force hacking techniques.

 If someone gets access to a device via Wi-Fi Direct, they may also be able to access other connected networks, and ultimately, a lot of private data now open to theft.
 But how can you make sure that your Direct connection is safe, but also challenging to take advantage of?